The Shipping News (film): Plot

 Quoyle applies for an ink setter job at the Gammy Bird.
-Owner and publisher, Jack Buggit, instead hires him as a reporter covering auto wrecks and the town's shipping news.
+Owner and publisher Jack Buggit instead hires him as a reporter covering auto wrecks and the town's shipping news.
 With no journalism experience, Quoyle struggles to produce decent articles, incurring managing editor Tert Card's constant scorn.

 Reporter Billy Pretty tutors and encourages Quoyle.
 When Quoyle's article about a millionaire's vintage yacht docked in town is popular with readers, Jack assigns him a weekly column profiling an interesting boat in port.
 Meanwhile, Agnis resumes her former occupation as a boat upholsterer to help support the family.
 She later confides to Quoyle that the woman she loved died six years earlier from leukemia.

-Rather than running his newspaper full time, Jack Buggit commercially fishes to prevent his adult son, Dennis, who nearly died at sea, from obtaining his own commercial license, which are limited.
+Rather than running his newspaper full time, Jack Buggit commercially fishes to prevent his adult son Dennis, who nearly died at sea, from obtaining his own commercial license, which are limited.
 Jack drowns while securing his boat in an oncoming storm.
 During the funeral wake at the Buggit house, shock and chaos erupts when Jack miraculously revives from a coma-like state caused by hypothermia.

 Jack gives Dennis his fishing license, believing the generational curse of Buggits dying at sea has been broken.
-After Jack's revival, Bunny is upset and angry at Quoyle, believing Petal could also have been "awakened," but she finally accepts her mother's death.
+After Jack's revival, Bunny is upset and angry at Quoyle, believing Petal could also have been "awakened".
+However, she finally accepts her mother's death.

 Agnis, Quoyle, and Bunny have been living in town during the winter months while their house is renovated.
 On the night of the big storm, Bunny awakes and can "see" the house at Quoyle's point being blown away.
 When the family drives to their property, they discover the house is gone, symbolically freeing them from the dark Quoyle legacy.